thepassle/atom/docs/index.md

 > Update only relevant bits of state, rerender only what has changed 👌

+`@klaxon/atom` is a flexible state manager that makes use of modern web platform features like ES Modules, and EventTarget.
+The [core](https://github.com/thepassle/atom/blob/master/src/core.js) of `@klaxon/atom` is very small and checks in at about `1.7kb` (compressed).
+There is currently one integration with `LitElement`, but the core concepts are not restricted to or depending on `LitElement`, feel free to implement your own integration using the core.

+This project is heavily inspired by [Recoil](https://recoiljs.org/), but not a 1-1 port.

 <div id="graph">

 ![illustration of Atoms inner workins](./graph.svg)